+'''

+15-Jun-90

-15-Jun-85 The system will be down Saturday, 17-Jun-85, from 8:00 AM to 1:00 PM for maintenance,
+The system will be down Saturday, 16-Jun-90,

+from 8:00 AM to 1:00 PM for maintenance.

+'''

-RSTS/E is now at command level, which means that it is ready to accept the commands you enter.
+RSTS/E is now at the command level, which means that it is ready to accept the commands you enter.
 The dollar sign (\$) prompt indicates the DCL command environment, which is the default for RSTS/E.

-You can also use the LOGIN command when you are already logged in to the system if you want to 'reset' your current job to the state it was when you originally logged in.
-Typing LOGIN while you are logged in causes RSTS/E to execute the login procedure again, as if you had logged out and then logged back in.
+You can also use the LOGIN command when you are already logged in to the system if you want to "reset" your current job to the state it was when you originally logged in.
+Use the LOGIN command to log in your current job under a different account.
+This allows you to switch between accounts without having to first issue the LOGOUT command.
+If you do not have sufficient privilege, then you will be prompted for the password of the account you want to log into.
+Typing LOGIN while you are logged in causes RSTS/E to execute the Login procedure again, as if you had logged out and then logged back in.

-The System Command Environment
+1.1.6 The System Command Environment